- What is the purpose of the Fund for Vocations?

 - Can I restrict my gift for the benefit of a particular diocese?

-We do not provide grants to men in formation for the diocesan priesthood.
-While many of our grants are helping men who will be serving as priests in parishes, their superiors have the authority to assign them wherever the order has parishes.
-We cannot predict where that will be.
+While many of our grant recipients are helping men and women who will be serving as priests and sisters in parishes, their superiors have the authority to assign them wherever the order has parishes.
+We cannot predict where they will be assigned.

 - I have other, non-student debts.
 Can you help me with them?